ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 ![Setup-Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-hardware/master/img/quick-start.png)

-## Radio Firmware with CRSFShot/Mixer Sync
+## Compatibility Requirements for ExpressLRS

+### Requirements for High Packet Rate Support

-ExpressLRS **requires** CRSFShot or Mixer Sync to ensure full support for high packet rates.
-Starting with [OpenTX-2.3.12](https://www.open-tx.org/2021/06/14/opentx-2.3.12), `CRSFshot` has been fully implemented, and thus you will have to update your OpenTX radio to these [newer](https://www.open-tx.org/downloads.html#Releases23-ref) versions.
+To ensure full support for high packet rates, ExpressLRS requires either `CRSFShot` or Mixer Sync.
+If you are using OpenTX, make sure to update to [OpenTX-2.3.12](https://www.open-tx.org/2021/06/14/opentx-2.3.12) or later, as CRSFShot has been fully integrated into these [newer](https://www.open-tx.org/downloads.html#Releases23-ref) versions.

+### Recommendation for Best Experience

-The ExpressLRS Devs, however, highly recommend [EdgeTX](https://github.com/EdgeTX/edgetx/releases) for the best experience and compatibility.
-There are options in EdgeTX that old and new Radio handsets will benefit from, like the One Bit sample mode for the older Frsky Radios (X9D, QX7) and Mega Bauds (Baudrates higher than 400K).
+The ExpressLRS development team highly recommends using [EdgeTX](https://github.com/EdgeTX/edgetx/releases) for the best experience and compatibility.
+EdgeTX offers options that will benefit both old and new radio handsets, including the One Bit sample mode for older Frsky radios (X9D, QX7) and support for Mega Bauds (baud rates higher than 400K).

 ## Radio Setup

 ### Serial Baud Rate

-The Baud Rate is the speed to which (in this instance) the Transmitter module and the Radio Handset communicate.
-It is measured in bits per second.
-Common baud rates include 115200bps and 400000bps.
+The Baud Rate determines the communication speed between the Transmitter module and the Radio Handset, expressed in bits per second.
+Common baud rates are 115200bps and 400000bps.

-A Faster or higher baud rate means that the module and radio can talk much faster, further lowering the end-to-end latency of the system.
-However, not all radio handsets or transmitter modules are capable of higher baud rates as this is highly dependent on the hardware.

-Depending on the firmware that is running on your radio handset, you can change the baud rate setting to better suit your setup.
-This setting can be found in the System Menu -> Hardware page, under the Max Bauds (earlier OpenTX) or Baudrate (EdgeTX; recent OpenTX).
-On EdgeTX 2.7.0 and later, External RF modules now use their Baudrate setting (see Model Setup section below).
-Internal CRSF Modules will still use the Baudrate setting in the System Menu -> Hardware page.
+A higher baud rate reduces the end-to-end latency of the system, but not all hardware supports higher rates.
+The baud rate setting can be found in the System Menu -> Hardware page, and can be changed to match your setup.
+On EdgeTX 2.7.0 and later, the Baudrate setting for external RF modules is located in the Model Setup section, while internal CRSF modules use the Baudrate setting in the System Menu -> Hardware page.

 <figure markdown>
 ![Baudrate](../../assets/images/txprep-clr-hardware.jpg)